It's very simple and completely risk free to you:

 The QCB lighting is GU10 style adjustable led bulbs which run on a strip above the garden studio windows and door.
 They are very bright long life bulbs.

-No, the outside lights are not included in the price of your garden office because many of our customers already have garden lighting and don’t want them.
+Yes, the outside lights are included in the price of your garden office.

 You can see full information on this here...

 Yes, we have many customers using their garden studios for this exact reason.
 They comment on how light and airy the studio feels, and often order a garden studio with “Windows on 2 sides” for the extra light this affords for their work.
-We can also supply garden studios with “Windows On 3 Sides” and now supply roof lights for extra daylight in dark areas.
+We can also supply garden studios with “Windows On 3 Sides”.

-The manufactures give it a lifespan of 35 years and although it is initially expensive, in the long run, it would probably save you money, compared with timber decking which requires maintenance and is extremely slippy.
+The manufactures give it a lifespan of 30 years and although it is initially expensive, in the long run, it would probably save you money, compared with timber decking which requires maintenance and is extremely slippy and more dangerous when wet.

 The decking is installed in standard depths - so for example on the front of your garden studio you can have a small deck of 910mm (3ft) or a large size of 1820mm (6ft).